4.9-Stars

 Once you plan your desired lighting setup, it’s time to install it.
 Remember that each lighting type requires a slightly different installation when installing outdoor lighting due to how they must be positioned.

-But the one element that each of them shares is that they only need low-voltage wiring to connect to the power source.
-And that is where we’ll start the installation guide as well.
+However, each shares one element: they only need low-voltage wiring to connect to the power source.
+That is where we’ll start the installation guide as well.
 Remember, a licensed Sydney electrician must install and repair lighting throughout your home and business.

 1. Connect To The Power Source